Firefly Digital Glows for Rackspace

 One of Firefly Digital's project managers walked into Dalton's office with a postcard from Rackspace shortly after the company had let go of its Linux genius.
 "Bill," he said, "why don't you just call Rackspace?
 What can you lose?"
 Dalton was skeptical.
 He had worked with hosting companies with managed server solutions before, and his memories were not positive.
 The managed hosting company he used to deal with was a large, national company, and his was a small company.
 Most of the time, he felt as though his concerns and calls were just lost in the noise.

 But Dalton's business partner joined a chorus of voices telling him to contact Rackspace, so he fired up his browser and surfed over to the Rackspace website.
 The memory still amuses him.

 "I pulled up the Rackspace site and up popped that 'Live Chat' window," Dalton chuckles.
 "I thought, what have I got to lose?
 So I started having a chat right then and there."

-What Dalton found quickly changed his mind about managed servers as a solution to Firefly Digital's challenges.
+What Dalton found quickly changed his mind about Managed Operation as a solution to Firefly Digital's challenges.